barryhuriwaka/Phishing-Credential-Harvesting/README.md

 ---

 ## 🧭 Executive Summary

 A targeted phishing email impersonating Microsoft Support attempted to lure a user into entering their credentials into a fake Microsoft login page.
 Shortly after the user submitted their credentials, the attacker attempted to authenticate from Vietnam, triggering MFA prompts while the user was offline.

 Investigation confirmed:

-- A credential harvesting phishing email
+- Credential harvesting phishing email
 - User clicked the link and entered credentials
 - Attacker attempted MFA bypass
 - Multiple failed sign‑ins from a foreign IP